MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-setup-lab.md

 ## Local Policies Setup

-To make this lab look active, we will hydrage our VictimPC and AdminPC.
+To make this lab look active, we will hydrate our VictimPC and AdminPC.

 ### VictimPC